The Beauty of The Prodigal Son

 Gabriel is now advancing upon the reservation.
 Thomas and Catherine head back inside where Mary’s exorcism still continues.
 Once outside, Thomas tells Catherine to head back inside the cabin and lock the door.

 Thomas in his fight against Gabriel begins to taunt Gabriel about his faith and finally the jealousy that had consumed him.
 Why start a war when all he had to do was ask God, but Gabriel tells him that God doesn’t talk to him anymore.
-Again, the commonality between Man and Angel, that while Man was once revered above Angels he too faces the same dilemma.
-So one can’t help but wonder where was God in all this?
+Again, the commonality between Man and Angel, that while Man was once revered above Angels, he too faces the same dilemma.
+So, one can’t help but wonder where was God in all this?
 Why had he stopped talking to his Angels and Man?

 When Gabriel is about to kill Thomas, Lucifer shows up and prevents Gabriel from striking down Thomas.
 He licks Gabriel’s face.
-The only reason I could think of for him to do this is to taste and remember what it was like to be an Angel still in favour with God.
+The only reason I could think of for him to do this is to taste and remember what it was like to be an Angel still in favor with God.
 He then tells Gabriel that his war is arrogance that makes it evil, which then makes it his.

-Gabriel asks Lucifer if he is still sitting in the basement sulking over his break up with the boss.
+Gabriel asks Lucifer if he is still sitting in the basement sulking over his breakup with the boss.

 Time to come home Gabriel, says Lucifer.
 Killing Gabriel by taking his heart out and eating it.
 Lucifer then tells Thomas and Catherine to come home with him.